ChiaraBelletti/ChiaraBelletti.github.io/_pages/research.md

 Research interests
 -----
-Applied Microeconomics, Digital Economics, Information Systems, Marketing, Platform Strategy, Quantitative Marketing.
+Applied Microeconomics, Digital Economics, Digital Marketing, Economics of Information Systems, Industrial Organization, Platform Strategy, Quantitative Marketing.

-Working Papers
+Job Market Paper
 -----

 * <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">"Rating Systems and the End-Game Effect: When Reputation Works and When it Doesn't"</a>, with Elizaveta Pronkina (Amazon) and Michelangelo Rossi (Télécom Paris), 2024 (Current Draft).
   * Reject & Resubmit, Marketing Science.
-  * Draft: <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">CESifo Working Paper No. 11253, 2024.</a>
+  * Draft: <a href="https://www.dropbox.com/scl/fi/29bxi7hlgi9qp4u3xf743/Belletti_JMP_Nov25.pdf?rlkey=aofqz9ffpskt1r8osl7q1bn2n&dl=0">Latest Version</a>
-  * Abstract: Do rating systems provide incentives to sellers when they are about to exit a market?
-Using data from Airbnb, this paper examines how end-of-game considerations affect hosts effort decisions.
-We take advantage of a regulation on short-term rentals in the City of Los Angeles to identify hosts who anticipated their imminent exit from the platform due to non-compliance with new eligibility rules.
-We focus on hosts who left the platform as a result of the regulation and measure their effort with listings ratings in effort-related categories such as check-in, communication, and cleanliness.
-Using a Difference-in-Differences approach, we compare how effort-related ratings changed, relative to location ratings, after the regulation was announced and during its implementation.
-Our analysis documents a statistically significant decline in effort during the final periods of hosts’ activity.
-By highlighting how end-of-game effects can undermine the effectiveness of rating systems in incentivizing high-quality service provision, the paper offers valuable insights for platform managers designing reputation systems
+  * Abstract: Do rating systems provide incentives when sellers are about to exit a market?
+Using data from Airbnb, this paper examines how end-game considerations influence hosts’ effort decisions and how these effects depend on accumulated reputation capital.
+We exploit the implementation of the Home-Sharing Ordinance in Los Angeles, which forced ineligible hosts to leave the platform, to identify sellers who could anticipate their imminent exit.
+Effort is measured through guest ratings in categories directly tied to host behavior (communication, check-in, and cleanliness) and compared to ratings on location, which are unaffected by effort.
+In a Difference-in-Differences framework, we find that effort-related ratings decline significantly in the final transactions of exiting hosts, with larger reductions among listings holding stronger reputational capital or longer review histories.
+At the same time, competitive pressure from neighboring listings with strong reputation mitigates these declines: when nearby competitors have high ratings, hosts face higher reputational costs from underperforming even as they approach exit.
+These findings reveal that the effectiveness of reputation systems erodes near market exit, yet the competitive pressure from highly rated nearby listings can partially sustain service quality and trust on digital platforms.

 Work in Progress
 -----